 Growing Dune Daisy

-Indoor Sowing: Spring and Autumn.
+Indoor Sowing: Autumn and Spring.

-Direct Sowing: Spring and Autumn.
+Direct Sowing: Late Summer and Early Autumn.

 - It will grow in almost any well-drained soil in a sunny position.